conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ## A dance for three

 The `ℕ` and `𝔽` types are *unary* representations, built up from `zero` by repeated applications of `suc`(cessor), as defined by Giuseppe Peano in the late 19th century.
-This representation is convenient for reasoning but computationally inefficient in size of representation and cost of arithmetic operations.
+This representation is logically convenient but computationally inefficient in size of representation and cost of arithmetic operations.

 In [positional number systems](https://en.wikipedia.org/wiki/Positional_notation) (such as base ten or base two), representations are succinct, and operations are efficient---at the cost of some complexity.
 For this reason, we will work our way toward implementing positional systems, defining their meanings via `𝔽`, which itself is defined via its meaning `ℕ`.